bdusell/grefenstette-stack-lstm/README.md

 model first, try running `train.py` with smaller values for number of hidden units, embedding size, etc. You can control the dimensions of the model trained, number of training samples, learning rate, and more by passing command line arguments to `train.py`.
-You can also specify an output file where the parameters of the trained model will be saved.
-Run `train.py --help` for more details.
+You can also save the parameters of the trained model to an output file.
+Run `python train.py --help` for more details.

 For example: